kristopolous/EvDa/README.md

     var ev = EvDa({key: 'value'});

-You have promises like this:

-    ev.isset('key', function() { });

-Along with things that you can do before they are cool.
-Like this:
+And can specify the order that callbacks run in a simplified manner:

     ev.after('key', function() { });
+    ev.first('key', function() { });

+And have test that permit or deny something being set.

     ev.test('key', function() { return false; });

 What about a way to console log whenever anything gets set?